wechaty/puppet-supports/README.md

 Wechaty Puppet Services enable Wechaty to connect to the different IMs (WeChat, Whatsapp, Gitter, DingTalk, Lark, etc) as well as different Protocols (Web, Pad, Windows, macOS, etc).

+If you want to learn more about the concepts behind Puppet Service, please read our blog post: [Introducing Wechaty Puppet Service](https://wechaty.js.org/2021/01/14/wechaty-puppet-service/)

 > Learn more from our website at <https://wechaty.js.org/docs/puppet-services/>

 ## Get Your Wechaty Puppet Service Token